tynski/PortfolioWebsite/README.md

 * be more specific what do you want to do
 * host it on your own domain
 * make it look more friendly, add emojis
+* add reinforcement learning to projects
+* add description to each project

 ## Credits